cas-melo/products-api/README_en.md

 # RESTful API - Online Products Store

 This RESTful API allows performing CRUD (Create, Read, Update, Delete) operations on a database associated with an online products store.
-The API is built using the Spring Framework, Swagger for documentation, and PostgreSQL for the database.
+The API was built using the Spring Framework, Spring Security and JWT Tokens for authorization and authentication, Swagger for documentation, and PostgreSQL for the database.

 ## Key Features